 If you’re an ENFP and you’ve been through a big transition like this, what advice can you share?
 What was it like for you?

 And maybe what would you do differently or what did you learn?

-We’d really appreciate you sharing those comments and your insights below.
+I’d really appreciate you sharing those comments and your insights below.